hasezoey/dsync/README.md

 # dsync

+**0.3.0 is the final version of this fork, the original has development again and has feature parity**

 **This is a fork of [Wulf's dsync](https://github.com/Wulf/dsync) with some Pull Requests merged, see [Difference with original](#difference-with-original)**

 <a href="https://crates.io/crates/dsync"><img src="https://img.shields.io/crates/v/dsync.svg?style=for-the-badge" height="20" alt="License: MIT OR Apache-2.0" /></a>